 Core Areas (120 units)

 The attribute codes in the column on the left in the outline below are used to designate their corresponding M.Div. core area groups.
-Such abbreviations are employed in the catalog Courses of Study section, on quarterly schedules, and in Expanded Course Descriptions (available in the library, in academic advising offices and at www.fuller.edu).
+Such abbreviations are employed in the catalog Courses of Study section, on quarterly schedules, and in Expanded Course Descriptions (available from the quarterly schedule).